Richard Foster (Scottish footballer): Rangers (loan)

 On 31 August 2010, Foster moved on a season-long loan to SPL champions Rangers, with Gers striker Andrius Velička moving in the opposite direction.
 He was given the number 12 shirt and made his Rangers debut on 11 September, coming on as a substitute for Kirk Broadfoot in a 2–1 victory over Hamilton Accies.
 Foster made his first Rangers start on 20 October in a Champions League group stage match against Valencia at Ibrox, where he was selected as man of the match despite missing an open goal.

 Many of Foster's Rangers appearances came in the Champions League and Europa League.
 He played at right back in a 2–2 draw with Sporting Clube de Portugal in the second leg of the Europa League last 32, as Rangers won with the away goal rule coming into play.
-He was involved in a Glasgow derby match against Celtic on 2 March 2011, where the 1–0 defeat was overshadowed by scenes at the conclusion of the match.
+He was involved in an Old Firm match against Celtic on 2 March 2011, where the 1–0 defeat was overshadowed by scenes at the conclusion of the match.
 Foster's European run continued in the last 16 first leg against PSV Eindhoven on 10 March, which ended 0–0.
-He finished the SPL season with a winner's medal, having made enough appearances to contribute to Rangers title success.
+He finished the SPL season with a winner's medal, having made enough appearances to contribute to Rangers' title success.
 However he was cup-tied for their victorious 2010–11 Scottish League Cup campaign after being an unused substitute for Aberdeen against Alloa Athletic earlier in the season.

 Bristol City

-On 6 January 2012 he signed for Championship side Bristol City on a two and a half-year contract for an undisclosed fee.
+On 6 January 2012 he signed for Championship side Bristol City on a two-and-a-half-year contract for an undisclosed fee.